Vertex-minor-closed classes are $\chi$-bounded: Vertex-minor -boundedness

 \section{Vertex-minor $\chi$-boundedness}

 In this section we prove that if a vertex-minor-closed class of graphs $\mathcal{G}$ is 2-controlled then $\mathcal{G}$ is $\chi$-bounded.
-As all proper vertex-minor-closed classes of graphs are 2-controlled by Theorem~\ref{2-control}, this implies our main result Theorem~\ref{main}, that proper vertex-minor-closed classes of graphs are $\chi$-bounded.
+As all proper vertex-minor-closed classes of graphs are 2-controlled by Theorem~\ref{2-control}, this implies our main result, Theorem~\ref{main}, that proper vertex-minor-closed classes of graphs are $\chi$-bounded.

 Let $G$ be a graph, and $X,C\subseteq V(G)$ such that $X$ has a total ordering $\preceq$.
 For each $x\in X$, let $N_x\subseteq N(x)$.
-We say that $(N_x : x\in X)$ is a \emph{multicover}\footnote{We use a slightly different definition of multicover than in~\cite{chudnovsky2020induced} and~\cite{scott2019induced}.
-What they call a multicover is what we call a pure multicover.} of $C$ if:
+We say that $(N_x : x\in X)$ is a \emph{multicover}\footnote{Our concept of a multicover is slightly different from that of~\cite{chudnovsky2020induced} and~\cite{scott2019induced}.
+Their definition of a multicover corresponds to our definition of a pure multicover.} of $C$ if: